 These sticky rice cakes filled with red bean and green tea ice cream might seem odd to an American palate, but trust: They’re totally addictive--and the perfect compliment to all that salty fish you’ve probably been consuming.

-Anything from Momofuku Milk Bar in New York City
+16. Anything From Momofuku Milk Bar In New York City

 Cereal milk soft serve.
 Birthday layer cake.
 "Crack pie."
 We rest our case.